MatteuSan/himig/specs/foundation/color/applying-colors.md

 slug: /foundation/color/applying-colors
 ---
 # Applying Colors
-Gaia's guidelines to applying colors to an element.
+Himig's guidelines to applying colors to an element.

 ## Component Color Anatomy
 When applying color to a component, we generally apply it to three main parts of an element/component: